phil-rice/Phils-Blog/_posts/2015-10-24-Scala-Builders.markdown

 - scala
 ---

 I am currently in the unhappy position of having to use a Java data structure to hold my data.
 The data structure  will be accessed several billion times in under two minutes, and `long[]` is  sufficiently quicker than `Array[Long]`, that the pain is worth it.
-The longs in the `long[]` are actually going to be an AnyVal class OttAsLong.
+The longs in the `long[]` are actually going to be an `AnyVal` class `OttAsLong`.

 This is quite a common pattern for high performance code.
 The performance of most high speed algorithms is dominated by cache usage.
 By compressing the data I wish to manipulate I can get a dramatic speed up.
 I've had multiple order of magnitude improvements by moving to this pattern.
 This approach is giving me